-The 2019 VCU report also reported on the shortcomings of the former Real Estate Tax Abatement program in the city.
-Investment thresholds and accessibility of the program to lower income residents or neighborhoods with lower market values was among the top concerns.
-This raised eyebrows among community members who interpreted the study results to mean that the program only served the city's wealthiest residents and businesspeople.
+The 2019 VCU report also identified some of the shortcomings of the former Real Estate Tax Abatement program in the city.
+Investment thresholds and accessibility of the program to lower income residents or neighborhoods with lower market values were among the top concerns.
+These findings generated scrutiny among community members who interpreted the study results to mean that the program only served the city's wealthiest residents and businesspeople.
 Concerns regarding equity ultimately resulted in the discontinuation of the program.
-Stakeholder and community engagement, however, indicate that there is a desire to reimagine and reinstate a more inclusive program, perhaps using some of the recommendations outlined in VCU's 2019 report.
-2.4.4 Big Move 4: Revise and reinstate a more inclusive Real Estate Tax Abatement program for rehabbed properties, and evaluate tax assessment policies that unintentionally incentivize demolition of historic resources. (continued)
+The CHSP community engagement indicated, however, that there is a desire across stakeholder groups to re-imagine and reinstate a more inclusive program, perhaps using some of the recommendations outlined in VCU's 2019 report.

 Owners of historic buildings have expressed concerns about land valuation that reflects the highest and best use of a property allowed under the zoning ordinance.
-This approach to real estate tax assessments incentivizes replacement of existing buildings with new, larger buildings - potentially encouraging the demolition of historic structures in favor of infill that is out of scale with its surroundings.
+This approach to real estate tax assessments incentivizes replacement of existing buildings with new, larger buildings, potentially encouraging the demolition of historic structures in favor of infill that is out of scale with its surroundings.
 Another unintended consequence of increased assessments on land values is the likelihood of increased rents for housing units in smaller historic buildings.